 To contact the Popular Science editor, here is the email address: firstname.lastname@example.org

-However, I don’t think it will do as much good as either linking to this article or creating your own article or a Facebook or other social media entry.
+However, I don’t think it will do as much good as either linking to this article or creating your own article or a Facebook post or other social media entry.
 Commercial enterprises don’t listen until they realize their target audience is ticked off at something they are doing and will eventually cause a drop in readership.
 I guess Popular Science can go the way of Discovery Channel Networks and start reporting on Bigfoot, aliens, ghosts and psychic phenomena.
 There’s always going to be more money found when placating the gullible.

 There’s a nice overview of the hoax at Chem1.com.